-From mixing the orchestra, to composing transition music and immersive sound effects, I've got you covered.
+From mixing the orchestra, to composing transition music, post production, and immersive sound effects, I've got you covered.

 From sound systems to consoles, DSP to video distribution, design specifications to leading the installation team, I can help you out of your jam.